DataTech123/AccountingSystemAnalysis.twbx/README.md

 Data Explanation:

-In this project, I have defined to design only some elements of an accounting system depending on  my previous experience with accounting processes in SAP and Oracle suites.
+In this project, I have chosen to design only some elements of an accounting system depending on  my previous experience with accounting processes in SAP and Oracle suites.
-For example, by exploring the "accountingsystemanalysis.twbx" DEMO, it consists of five financial dashboards that can resolve  common accounting operation problems.
-In a real-world working scenario, I would directly connect to a source system's raw data  for extraction, transform, and load( ETL) to the target systems  for information analysis and report.
+For example, by exploring the "accountingsystemanalysis.twbx" DEMO consists of five financial dashboards that can resolve  common accounting operation problems.
+In a real-world working scenario, I would directly connect to a source system's raw data  for extraction, transformation, and loading ETL/ELT to the target systems  for information analysis and report.

 Thank you for your questions and feedback.